Last update: 3 years ago

 You can also incorporate special ‘cleaning day costumes’ which are only worn while chores are being completed and only by those participating.

 As your children get older and accustomed to their chores, you can keep them engaged by steadily increasing the tasks.
-This helps to instil a feeling of greater responsibility and shows that you trust your children to complete chores previously restricted to older children or adults.
+This helps to instill a feeling of greater responsibility and shows that you trust your children to complete chores previously restricted to older children or adults.

 Three.
 Turn chores into play.